Back to Glossary

 Individuals and organizations use assets to engage in financial transactions and ownership transfers: Buying/selling and inheriting and can be used as collateral to obtain a loan or mortgage.
 Some common examples of assets include:

-What are the Types of Assets?
+What Are the Different Types of Assets?

 For legal and accounting purposes, legal assets are categorized into various types based on their nature and value.
-Some of the common ones include:

 Tangible Assets